 Kambo is 100% safe in the right hands.
-It’s true that there have been accidents in the past and that people have died, but the number is very small and the circumstances of these deaths have shown that Kambo should not have been given as a result of their pre-existing health conditions.
+It’s true that there have been accidents in the past, but the number is very small and the circumstances of these incidents have shown that Kambo should not have been given as a result of their pre-existing health conditions.
 This applies to all medicines, natural or pharmaceutical, there are always contraindications.
 Not only is it important for the person giving Kambo to understand these contraindications but it is also important for people taking Kambo to disclose all there health issues to the practitioner.
 In this way, we can ensure that no more mistakes happen.
 Kambo is not for everyone.
-Also be aware that if you are travelling in South America and seek out a remote tribe to take Kambo with, they may not have full knowledge of western health conditions, so be very careful in these situations.
+Also be aware that if you are traveling in South America and seek out a remote tribe to take Kambo with, they may not have full knowledge of western health conditions, so be very careful in these situations.

 What Happens During a Kambo Treatment?